How does technology impact your health and well-being?

 The second study, done by Sara Thomeé and a few others, shows how many young adults suffered increased levels of stress, anxiety, and depression due to increased cell phone usage (Thomeé et al. 2011).

-There is no firm mechanism for the cause has yet to be established, but there are several likely candidates.
-One possible cause of technology related stress is the sense of constant inadequacy targeted at one’s self and their life circumstances.
+There is no firm mechanism for the cause, as it has yet to be established, but there are several likely candidates.
+One possible cause of technology-related stress is the sense of constant inadequacy targeted at oneself and their life circumstances.

-Sites like Facebook and Twitter are loaded with photo-shopped pictures of friends and acquaintances looking beautiful and having the time of their life.
+Sites like Facebook and Twitter are loaded with photoshopped pictures of friends and acquaintances looking beautiful and having the time of their lives.

-As a result, this often leads individuals to compare themselves to others, and the result is increased dissatisfaction with their own life.
+As a result, this often leads individuals to compare themselves to others, and the result is increased dissatisfaction with their own lives.

 Another way technology impacts psychological health is by having a constant tether to the stresses of life.